-The Company also owns an entity in Colombia, MultiPay.
-On May 4, 2022, the Board approved a plan to exit from certain non-core activities comprising the MultiPay correspondent bank, payments services in Colombia and the Cards Plus cards manufacturing and printing business in South Africa.
-On August 29, 2022 the Company completed the sale of Cards Plus business.
-On June 30, 2023, the Company completed the exit of the MultiPay business.
-See Discontinued Operations.
+On May 4, 2022, the Board of Directors of authID (the "Board" or the "Board of Directors") approved a plan to exit from certain non-core activities comprising the MultiPay correspondent bank payments services in Colombia and the Cards Plus cards manufacturing and printing business in South Africa.
+On August 29, 2022 June 30, 2023, the Company completed the sale of Cards Plus business.
+On June 30, 2023 its legacy payments software by MultiPay.
+MultiPay S.A.S., and IDGS S.A.S operations are presented as discontinued operations in the Company completed Consolidated Statements of Operations during the year ended December 31, 2023, as they met the criteria for discontinued operations under applicable accounting guidance.